 “5 Thoughts to make You a Better Salesperson.”

-– This addresses both you and salesperson.
+– This addresses both you and the salesperson.
 Either one will be drawn to this headline.

-Your headline should also be search friendly.
-Be sure you have included the proper keywords within the headline in order to maintain an SEO optimized article.
+When writing headlines for the web, your headline should be search-friendly.
+Be sure you have included the proper keywords within the headline in order to maintain an SEO-optimized article.
 This will ensure your article will be clicked on among other results within search engines.
-Long tail keywords will do even better as higher quality visitors will likely click on your headline.
+Long-tail keywords will do even better as higher-quality visitors will likely click on your headline.

 Which are you more likely to click on in a Google search for homemade ice cream recipes?